Bukkkola/home-siem-lab/README.md

 ## Lessons Learned

-Initially wrote a custom correlation rule (100010) keyed to Wazuh's default rule 5716 ("authentication failed"), but testing with a nonexistent username triggered rule 5710 ("invalid user") instead — a different failure path than expected.
+- Initially wrote a custom correlation rule (100010) keyed to Wazuh's default rule 5716 ("authentication failed"), but testing with a nonexistent username triggered rule 5710 ("invalid user") instead — a different failure path than expected.
 Diagnosed the mismatch by inspecting the manager's rule definitions directly inside the Docker container, corrected the `if_matched_sid` reference, and confirmed the rule fired correctly on retest (11 hits, level 10, MITRE T1110).

-Also encountered a Wazuh agent/manager version mismatch (agent 4.14.6 vs manager 4.9.0) that silently rejected registration — resolved by pinning the agent install to the matching manager version.
+- I also encountered a Wazuh agent/manager version mismatch (agent 4.14.6 vs manager 4.9.0) that silently rejected registration — resolved by pinning the agent install to the matching manager version.